 Let us have a look at one of the questions, which was asked in one of the previous MH-CET exams.

-In each of the following questions assuming the given statements to be true, find out which of the two Conclusions I and II given below them is /are definitely true.
+In each of the following questions assuming the given statements to be true, find out which of the two Conclusions I and II given below them is /are true.

-In order to answer these kinds of question, just the understanding of the concepts is needed i.e. you should be able to conclude that if P is neither smaller nor equal to Q, then it has to be greater than Q and so on.
+In order to answer these kinds of question, just an understanding of the concepts is needed i.e. you should be able to conclude that if P is neither smaller nor equal to Q, then it has to be greater than Q and so on.

 The questions from syllogism also appear regularly in this paper.
 Let us have a look at one of the questions from the actual CET - Exam, as reported by the students.
 It states

-Over all the level of difficulty of logical reasoning questions varies from easy to moderate.
+Overall the level of difficulty of logical reasoning questions varies from easy to moderate.
 The question based on alpha-numeric series and coding can be put into the easy category, whereas the questions on Syllogism and analytical reasoning can be put into the medium category.
 To increase your speed and accuracy in this section, it is important that you do sufficient practice of all types of reasoning questions.
-Though all areas of reasoning need to be covered, a careful study of the previous papers reveals that some topics are more important than the others.
+Though all areas of reasoning need to be covered, a careful study of the previous papers reveals that some topics are more important than others.
 Thus, it is recommended that you cover the entire syllabus, with special focus on the areas mentioned above.